 What should invitees do if they can’t attend?

 Can’t make it to your pal’s shower?
 No problem, what’s important is that you make it to the main event.
 If you want to show your support, sending them a small gift or flowers doesn’t hurt.

 If social circles don’t overlap, multiple parties may throw smaller showers to celebrate the bride-to-be.
 For example, your BFFs may throw you one and your coworkers may throw you another.
 Note: if the same guest attends multiple showers he or she only has to bring a gift to one.

 Can I have a couples’ shower?

-Of course you can!
+Of course, you can!
 This will lead to a slight name adjustment - it’ll be a wedding shower instead of a bridal shower - and a lengthier guest list that includes both ladies and gents.
 Word to the wise, remember to cater to both parties when picking activities and decor - you don’t want the uber-masculine dudes cringing at your bridal bingo game and baby pink bunting.

 Once the shower has wrapped, the balloons have been popped and the crumbs have been cleared from the tables, the host or hostess’ job is done.
 Now it’s the bride’s turn to do a little work.
 But don’t stress, it’s not emotionally, mentally or financially taxing in any way.
 All you’ve got to do is give your guests props for coming out and celebrating you.
-Sure, this could be done in a tweet or text, but a handwritten thank-you is so much more personal (and therefore preferred).
+Sure, this could be done in a tweet or text, but a handwritten bridal shower thank-you card is so much more personal (and therefore preferred).
 Giving the host or hostess something extra, like a bracelet, candle or some cute stationery, along with their note is also a good idea.